hanleycolorlab/video2vision/scripts/README.md

 5. **Config.json is your friend** - All parameters saved, can manually edit
 6. **Use preview mode** - Test step3 quickly with `--preview` before full processing
 7. **Save analysis** - Use `--save-analysis` to generate quality metrics
+8. **Use --aligned-only when you don't need color science** - If you just need geometrically aligned VIS and UV videos for other analysis, skip steps 2 and use `--aligned-only` in step 3

 ---